hwanggu-corgi/hwanggu-log/update.md

 ### October 26th, 2020
+내 사랑 최고♥♥♥♥
+코기 화이팅♥♥
-1. Corgi add progress #397 in assignment 1, CSC 369♥♥
+1. Corgi add progress #398 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_create in a1fs.c, over♥♥
-        - Corgi working on adding code to function #3
+        - Corgi working on adding code to function #4
+            - Corgi working on fixing function♥♥
-            - Corgi working on adding test functions for `initialize_inode_file`
+            - Corgi completed adding test functions for `initialize_inode_file` [2 of 2]
             - Corgi completed on adding code for `initialize_inode_file`
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
         - Corgi working on adding code #208
             - Corgi completed fixing file system not being written to disk error
-            - Corgi checking to make sure all is well on virtual machine before merge request
+            - Corgi checking to ㄱmake sure all is well on virtual machine before merge request
             - Corgi completed working on adding testing functions [1 of 1]
             - Corgi completed fixing compiling errors
             - Corgi working on this function♥♥